 - Add the garlic and onion, then sauté until softened and aromatic.

 - Add the pork, soy sauce, Shaoxing wine, brown sugar, and 4 cups of water.
-If using an electric pressure cooker, add only 1½ cups of water as it keeps the moisture in due to its sealed environment.
+If using an electric pressure cooker, add only 1½ cups water as it keeps the moisture in due to its sealed environment.

 - Add the star anise, bay leaves, and cinnamon stick.
 If you have a mesh bag, place these spices inside it for easy removal later.
 This way, you can easily pick out or discard the spices after cooking.
 Sprinkle in some freshly cracked black pepper to taste.